 Simple: fantasy football.

-If you’re thinking of joining or creating a fantasy league and want to know some of the more popular league configurations, you’re in the right place.
+If you’re trying to determine where to play fantasy football and want to know some of the more popular league configurations, you’re in the right place.
 In this article, I’ll break-down the various types of fantasy football leagues, the difference between seasonal and DFS leagues, popular fantasy football scoring systems, and more.

 Seasonal Leagues Based On Roster Retention